The Camp Program

 • We will offer a free BBQ lunch for campers and visitors.

-• All visitors will need to register prior to Visiting Day, RSVP for the BBQ lunch, and will need to take an antigen test with negative results that day.
+• All visitors will need to register prior to Visiting Day and RSVP for the BBQ lunch.

 • Full summer campers and their visitors will be able to leave campus during visiting hours.